a7medev/a7medev/README.md

 ### Hey!
 I'm Ahmed! 👋

-Passionate JavaScript developer with over 5 years of experience building quality software, I’ve been working with React/React Native for years, building performant and beautiful web/mobile apps, and developing secure and fast as instant backends in Node.js.
+I'm a passionate JavaScript developer and open source enthusiast with over five years of experience building quality software for developers and app users.
+During that period, I have built delightful, performant, and accessible experiences for many users.
+I'm always looking for new opportunities and challenges to improve my skills and gain more knowledge.

 #### Follow me!